 When we think of the city of San Francisco, most of us envisage the iconic Golden Gate Bridge towering through the clouds of mist with the glittering city beyond.
 Sitting at the edge of a peninsula and surrounded by ocean on three sides, San Francisco is one of America's most recognisable cities and a coveted spot to explore in California.
 It has a lot to offer, from enviable cuisine, decadent architecture, renowned museums and art galleries, thriving nightlife scenes, celebrated diversity; and of course amazing views of the Golden Gate Bridge.
 The city is perfect for families, foodies, couples, LGBTQ crowds, budget to luxury travellers and anything in-between.
-So what is the best area in San Francisco for first-time travellers?
+So where to stay in San Francisco for first-time travellers?

 Where to stay in San Francisco